 Women with PCOS have a high chance of miscarriages, gestational diabetes and hypertension during pregnancy In women above 35 yrs.

 The cause of PCOS is unknown. several factors, including genetics, could play a role.
 Women with PCOS are more likely to have a mother or sister with PCOS or family history of diabetes.
 Insulin may be linked to PCO.
-Many women with PCOS have excess insulin appears to increase production of high androgen levels leading to Acne, Excessive hair growth, Weight gain, Problems with ovulation
+Many women with PCOS have excess insulin appears to increase production of high male hormone levels leading to Acne, Excessive hair growth, Weight gain, Problems with Egg Release.

 Primary symptoms of PCOS